Not sure what to do in Salento, Colombia? Worry not.

-Where Can You Find Trucha in Salento?
+Where Can You Eat Trucha in Salento?

 You can find trucha at almost every restaurant in Salento.
 Calle Real has plenty of restaurants that serve some of the best truchas in the area.
-Plaza de Bolivar will sometimes have food trucks that sell trucha cooked in many different ways.
-My favorite is definitely fried or with garlic!
+If you are lucky, Plaza de Bolivar sometimes has food trucks that sell trucha cooked in many different ways.

 9. Play Tejo, Colombia’s National Sport

 Yes, I said it right.
 EXPLOSIVES!!
 The game is usually played in a bar while chugging tons of beer and alcohol.
 At this point, you might think Tejo is a recipe for disaster, and you are probably right.
-However, the game is full of fun and is totally safe.
+However, the game is full of fun and is usually safe.

 Where Can You Play Tejo in Salento?